What are the Basics of Caring for a New Puppy?

 Your puppy wasn’t born knowing good manners, so it’s up to you to teach them.
 Just like socializing your puppy, teaching basic obedience when your puppy is young establishes a good foundation for later in life.

 Every puppy should learn how to walk correctly on a leash, sit, stay, and come when called.
-These commands are essential because they can help your puppy stay safe in potentially dangerous situations.
+These commands are essential because they can help your puppy stay safe in

 Basic obedience classes for puppies are available in most areas, starting when puppies are around four to six months old.
 They’re a great way to learn along with your new puppy.